omkarveer74/Github_omkar/README.md

 # Github_omkar
-This is a new Project
+This is a new Project of Omkar